PatrickHechler/primitive-code/README.md

                     * if the given ID of the fs-element is invalid (because it was deleted)
     * `40`: file read
         * `X00` points to the fs-element file
-        * `X01` contains the offset from the file
+        * `X01` contains the number of bytes to read
-        * `X02` contains the number of bytes to read
+        * `X01` points to a memory block to which the file data should be filled
-        * `X03` points to a memory block to which the file data should be filled
+        * `X03` contains the offset from the file
         * `X02` will be set to `-1` on error
             * the `STATUS` register will be flagged:
                 * `UHEX-0040000000000000`: `STATUS_ELEMENT_WRONG_TYPE`: the given element is of the wrong type